China is one of the most fascinating countries in the world, whether you're traveling or teaching there.

-As a foreigner, you’ll be offered a special price – so special, in fact, that it could be inflated by two or three times the local price.
+As a foreigner, you’ll be offered a 'special' price – so special, in fact, that it could be inflated by two or three times the local price!

 To get a good price, you’ll need to think and act like a Chinese person.
 This means slashing their offer in half or not budging from a price that you think is fair.
-Never accept the first price you’re given!

-4. Learning the language
+5. Learning the language

 Although there are only four tones, the difference between each is subtle and getting it wrong can render your entire sentence meaningless.

 There are literally thousands of Chinese characters, and to learn and retain them all requires a razor-sharp memory and countless hours of practice.

 No matter where you go, there will be people.
-Lots of them.
+And lots of them!